bebee4java/rocketmq/docs/en/Configuration_System.md

 These GC options looks a little aggressive, but it’s proved to have good performance in our production environment

-Don’t set a too small value for -XX:MaxGCPauseMillis, otherwise JVM will use a small young generation to achieve this goal which will cause very frequent minor GC.So use rolling GC log file is recommended:
+Don’t set a too small value for -XX:MaxGCPauseMillis, otherwise JVM will use a small young generation to achieve this goal which will cause very frequent minor GC.So rolling GC log file is recommended:

     -XX:+UseGCLogFileRotation
     -XX:NumberOfGCLogFiles=5